ratneshkthakur/ratneshkthakur/README.md

 ![White Minimalist Profile LinkedIn Banner (2)](https://github.com/ratneshkthakur/ratneshkthakur/assets/71059840/03dc8625-5278-4dfd-ac72-5591cf6d146c)

-- 🔭 At the moment, I hold the position of Product Manager II at Blowhorn, where I supervise the development of our products.
+- 🔭 Currently, I serve as a Product Manager II at Blowhorn, overseeing the development of Integrated Fulfilment (Web & Mobile) as part of my responsibilities.
+In addition to managing Integrated Fulfilment, I also handle various internal projects within the organization.
 - 🌱 I'm proactively enhancing my abilities in Python and HTML, and I strongly believe in the importance of continuous learning.
 - 👯 I'm looking for opportunities to collaborate in the fields of Product Management, UI/UX, User Engagement, and Social Media Marketing.
 - 💬 Don't hesitate to reach out to me if you have any questions about Product Management, Product Life Cycle Management, or any related topics.
 I'm here to provide assistance!